DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Equipment/Mandalorian Weapons/Index.md

 *The staff was made of pure beskar, a metal alloy tied with Mandalorian culture.
 The staff was durable enough to be able to block and deflect lightsaber blows.*

-You gain a +1 bonus to attack and damage rolls with this enhanced weapon, and when you hit a creature with a melee weapon attack using this weapon, it deals an extra 1d4 kinetic damage.
+You gain a +1 bonus to attack and damage rolls with this Enhanced weapon, and when you hit a creature with a melee weapon attack using this weapon, it deals an extra 1d4 kinetic damage.

 This weapon gains the Defensive 1 property.
 Additionally, if an attack would be made against you using a lightweapon while you have the AC bonus granted by this weapon's defensive property, the bonus granted increases by 1 for the attack.